 We conduct business in several countries and intend to grow our international operations.
-Net sales, operating income and net income are affected by fluctuations in currency exchange rates, interest rates and other uncertainties inherent in doing business and selling product in more than one currency.
+Net sales, operating income and net income are affected by fluctuations in currency exchange rates, interest rates and other uncertainties inherent in doing business and selling products in more than one currency.
 In addition, our operations are exposed to risks associated with changes in social, political and economic conditions inherent in international operations, including changes in the laws and policies that govern international investment in countries where we have operations, as well as, to a lesser extent, changes in U.S. laws and regulations relating to international trade and investment.
-For further information, see Part II, Item 7A of our Annual Report on Form 10-K for the year ended December 31, 2023.
+Furthermore, we are subject to risks from shifting tariff regimes and trade policies between countries where we operate, which could increase our costs of materials and finished goods, or disrupt our supply chain operations.
+For further information, see Part II, Item 7A of our Annual Report on Form 10-K for the year ended December 31, 2024.